ng-Classic/ng-classic/aio/content/guide/doc-update-overview.md

 ### Open your pull request

-Opening a documentation pull request sends your changes to the Angular reviewers who are familiar with the topic.
+Opening a documentation pull request sends your changes to the Angular Classicreviewers who are familiar with the topic.
 To be processed correctly, pull requests for `angular/angular` must be formatted correctly and contain specific information.

 For information about how to format a pull request for your documentation update, see [Opening a documentation pull request](guide/doc-pr-open).